Note 1A: Material Accounting Policies

 b) Deferred income tax

-Deferred tax assets and liabilities are determined using tax rates and laws that have been enacted or substantially enacted by the end of the reporttng period and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.
+Deferred tax assets and liabilities are determined using tax rates and laws that have been enacted or substantially enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.

-The carrying amount of deferred income tax assets is reviewed at each reporttng date and adjusted to reflect changes in probability that sufficient taxable profits will be available to allow all or part of the asset to be recovered.
+The carrying amount of deferred income tax assets is reviewed at each reporting date and adjusted to reflect changes in probability that sufficient taxable profits will be available to allow all or part of the asset to be recovered.

 Deferred tax assets and liabilities are offset where there is a legally enforceable right to offset current tax assets and liabilities and where the deferred tax balances relate to the same taxation authority.
-Current tax assets and tax liabilities are offset where the entity has a legally enforceable right to offset and intends either to settle on a net basis, or to realise the assetand settle the liability simultaneously.
+Current tax assets and tax liabilities are offset where the entity has a legally enforceable right to offset and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.

-Minimum Alternate Tax ('MAT') credit entttlement is recognised as a deferred tax asset by crediting the standalone Statement of profit and loss only when and to the extent there is convincing evidence that MAT credit will reverse in the foreseeable future and the Company will be able to utilize the said credit against normal tax payable during the specified period.
+Minimum Alternate Tax ('MAT') credit entitlement is recognised as a deferred tax asset by crediting the standalone Statement of profit and loss only when and to the extent there is convincing evidence that MAT credit will reverse in the foreseeable future and the Company will be able to utilize the said credit against normal tax payable during the specified period.

 Leases are recognised as a right-of-use (ROU) asset and a corresponding liability at the date at which the leased asset is available for use by the Company for all leases except short-term leases.
 Contracts may contain both lease and non-lease components.
 The